BA

 Apply Now

-The degree in International Relations (with integrated study abroad) offers you the opportunity to study the concepts, practices, policies, histories and regions that make up international politics as a discipline with the option of studying in one of our partner Universities in Europe or further afield.
+The degree in International Relations (with integrated year studying abroad) offers you the opportunity to study the concepts, practices, policies, histories and regions that make up international politics as a discipline with the option of studying in one of our partner universities across North America, Europe and the Asia-Pacific.

 Course Overview